VilledeMontreal/hochelaga/source/_patterns/00-atoms/04-forms/03-checkbox-fonticon.md

 *  @see https://getbootstrap.com/docs/4.0/components/forms/#checkboxes-and-radios

-Check out _custom-forms.scss in the bootstrap 4 framework as well : is contais some elements we are already using;
+Check out _custom-forms.scss in the bootstrap 4 framework as well : is contains some elements we are already using;

+This is the latest implemntation fo checkboxes using the fonticon symbols.